kayvour/cooking-assistant/readme.md

     - **"previous"** – go back one step
     - **"repeat"** – repeat current step
     - **"exit"** – leave Focus Mode
-- Automatic Timer from recipes: When a recipe step includes durations (e.g. “bake for 20 minutes”):
+- Automatic Timer from recipes: When a recipe step includes durations (e.g. “Bake for 20 minutes”):
    - Timer is automatically detected
    - Countdown is displayed on-screen
    - Alerts you when the time is up